 The UPSC Prelims 2020 just got held a few days back but this is also the time for a new batch of aspirants with a dream to be a civil servant to start preparing for the exam next year in 2021.
 Starting anything new from zero levels is a tough job, especially for UPSC aspirants as most of them are either fresh graduates or working professionals.
 To be able to dedicate your time and effort and be ready to make the sacrifices needed to be a civil servant is expected of any aspirant.

 Hence preparing yourself mentally and physically is always the first step for this journey.
-The article gives you an ideal month-wise study plan for UPSC IAS 2021 for beginners.
+The article gives you an ideal month-wise study plan or a one year study plan for UPSC IAS 2021 for beginners to competitive exams.

 Strategize Your Personal Study Plan (Month 1)

-According to a general IAS planner, the first month is generally utilized in preparing for the learning process.
+According to a general IAS planner, the first month of your one year study plan is generally utilized in preparing for the learning process.
 There are a lot of details that have to be researched, about the exam, the syllabus, the question paper or the eligibility for candidature, etc. First thing first, get a copy of the updated UPSC 2021 syllabus, then get old question papers and book lists accordingly.

 Take your time and properly understand the whole structure.
+Check for current topics and relevant current affairs today.
 Ask known experts and acquaintances for advice.
 Also start reading the newspaper and following news blogs and channels for current affairs.
-Devise your study guide and set your goals.
+Devise your UPSC study plan and guide and set your goals.

 Also Read: Complete Study Material For IAS Exam